Tjorne71/cdv-project/README.md

+# The project is live on a Vercel server and can be accessed at [Inferno Across America](https://cdv-project.vercel.app)

-# Running Inferno Across America  - Readme
+## Running Inferno Across America  - Readme

 This document provides a step-by-step guide on how to locally run our React project built with Next.js.
 Make sure you have the necessary software installed before proceeding.

-Alternatively, the project is live on a Vercel server and can be accessed at [Inferno Across America](https://cdv-project.vercel.app)

-## Prerequisites
+### Prerequisites

 Before you begin, ensure that you have the following software installed on your system: